 Clarence's son was president for several years; the business did not flourish.
-Jim and Tom stepped up and made the business decision to do the precision machining Moore Addison has always been known for but to do it more efficiently and to even greater accuracy and consistency.
+Jim and Tom stepped up and made the business decision to do the precision machining Moore-Addison has always done but to do it more efficiently and to even greater accuracy and consistency.
+To that end, Tom and Jim have made a substantial investment in new machinery.
 And in the last decade, the sales and work force have almost doubled.
 Three recessions have been weathered.
-With this latest depression, Moore Addison appears to have come out a bit more quickly than most.
-Starting a machine shop was a good idea then; it's still a good idea.
+With this latest depression, Moore-Addison appears to have come out a bit more quickly than most.
+It was a good idea then; it is still a good idea.